D&D 5e - Questionable Arcana - Mundane and Magical Makings: An Alternative Crafting System for 5th Edition

 For mundane items, the crafting materials can be acquired anywhere adventuring gear can be purchased.
 The standard price of materials is 50% of the value of the final item.
 Discounts to material costs can be obtained by making deals with local guilds and suppliers.
 These discounts are assessed at the DM's discretion.

 On top of gemstones, there may be other special materials required.
 For example: an Adamantium Breastplate may require the player to acquire a set amount of adamantium.
-The overall cost and/or difficultly of acquiring said items is determined by the DM.
+The overall cost and/or difficultly of acquiring said items is also determined by the DM.

 The item rarity table can be found in the Dungeon Master's Guide on page 129, but I've included it here as well: